-Consolidated gross profit increased \$10,221 or 15.2%, to \$77,485 during the year ended December 31, 2013 compared to consolidated gross profit of \$67,264 during the year ended December 31, 2012.
-Consolidated gross margin was 38.2% during the year ended December 31, 2013 compared to a consolidated gross margin of 38.2% during the year ended December 31, 2012.
-Consolidated gross margin during the year ended December 31, 2013 was negatively impacted by 0.7% by the voluntary recall of all of the PIEPS VECTOR avalanche transceivers of \$1,541.
-A higher level of close-out and promotional activity also negatively impacted the consolidated gross margin for the year ended December 31, 2013 compared to the year ended December 31, 2012.
+Consolidated gross profit increased \$13,841 or 22.7%, to \$74,898 during the year ended December 31, 2014 compared to consolidated gross profit of \$61,057 during the year ended December 31, 2013.
+Consolidated gross margin was 38.8% during the year ended December 31, 2014 compared to a consolidated gross margin of 36.3% during the year ended December 31, 2013, which included the impact of the voluntary recall of all of the PIEPS VECTOR avalanche transceivers of \$1,541.
+Consolidated gross margin during the year ended December 31, 2014 increased compared to the prior year due to a favorable product mix in higher margin products and channel distribution, lower level of close-out and promotional activity, as well as the absence of the voluntary recall of all of the PIEPS VECTOR avalanche transceivers.